Patents & Trademarks

 Once a patent is granted, it can only be revoked through a judicial action before the Federal Courts.
-Broadly speaking, patents may be revoked provided that they fail to meet either of the legal requirements described above: eligibility, novelty, non-obviousness, industrial applicability, clarity, adequate disclosure (of the inventions), best mode or sufficient support.
+Broadly speaking, patents may be revoked provided that they fail to meet either of the legal requirements described above.

 The judicial action may be brought by anyone having legitimate interest.
-The invalidity action entails trial lawsuit before the federal court of first instance and ordinarily requires the appointment of at least one expert witness.
-The decision of the court of first instance may be appealed before the Federal Court of Appeals.
+The invalidity action entails trial lawsuit before the federal court of first instance and ordinarily requires the appointment of at least one official expert.
+The decision of the court of first instance may be appealed at the Federal Court of Appeals.
 A further appeal before the Supreme Court is only allowed in exceptional cases.
 There are no specialized patent courts in Argentina.

-Trademark registrations, on the other hand, in some instances can be cancelled by INPI, but such decisions may be reviewed by the courts.
+Trademark registrations, on the other hand, can be sometimes cancelled by INPI, but such decisions may be reviewed by the courts.
 Cancellation shall ensue in two situations: because the registration is invalid (nullity), or because the trademark has not been used within the prescribed terms (lapsing).

-A registration is invalid if (i) it was granted contra legem; (ii) it was obtained “by someone, at the time of filing the application, knew or should have known that [the trademark] belonged to someone else”; or (iii) it was made “with a view to its subsequent sale by someone who regularly registers trademark with such a purpose” (art.
-24, paragraphs a), b) and c), of the Argentine Trademark Law).
-The broad provision of paragraph a) (registration made contra legem) encompasses all situation where the registration was granted when it should have been refused, i.e., when the trademark was indicative, descriptive, generic, scandalous, barred by a specific reason, etc.
+A registration is invalid if (I) it was granted contra legem; (II) it was obtained “by someone who, at the time of filing the application, knew or should have known that [the trademark] belonged to someone else”; or (III) it was made “with a view to its subsequent sale by someone who regularly registers trademarks with such a purpose” (Section 24, paragraphs a), b) and c), of the Argentine Trademark Law).
+The broad provision of the abovementioned paragraph a) (registration made contra legem) encompasses all situations where the registration was granted but should have been refused, i.e., when the trademark was indicative, descriptive, generic, scandalous, barred by a specific reason, etc.

-INPI has authority to cancel a registration on the grounds of invalidity when registration has been granted contra legem.
-On the other hand, only the Federal courts, and not INPI, may cancel a trademark registration obtained by one who knew or should have known that it belonged to someone else or carried out for its subsequent sale by someone habitually dealing in this activity (art.
-24, sections b) and c), of the Argentine Trademark Law).
+INPI has the authority to cancel a registration on the grounds of invalidity when registration has been granted contra legem.
+On the other hand, only the Federal Courts, and not INPI, may cancel a trademark registration obtained by someone who knew or should have known that it belonged to someone else or when the registration was carried out for its subsequent sale by someone habitually dealing in this activity (Section 24, paragraphs b) and c), of the Argentine Trademark Law).

-INPI’s rulings to cancel a registration (either due to invalidity or non-use) may be appealed before the Federal Courts, and the appeal must be filed within 30 working days from notice.
-All these provisions are not operative yet and must be supplemented by specific government regulations.
+INPI’s rulings to cancel a registration (either due to invalidity or non-use) may be appealed before the Federal Courts, and the appeal must be filed within thirty (30) business days from notice.
+Some of these provisions are not operative yet and must be supplemented by specific government regulations.

 5. Are foreign patents and trademarks recognized and under what circumstances?